sdmj45/auto_complete/README.md

 ### Answers to the optional questions
 * What would you change if the list of keywords was large (several millions)?
+I will use a system distributed, scalable, fault tolerant to register the data, store the data within the different replications, and load-balanced querying

-* What would you change if the requirements were to match any portion of the keywords (example: for string “pro”, code would possibly return “re pro be”)?
+* What would you change if the requirements were to match any portion of the Keywords (example: for string “pro”, code would possibly return “re pro be”)?
-I will implement the Service with another algorithm who names generalized suffix tree
+I will implement the Service with another algorithm who names generalized suffix tree, it will register all the suffixes of the word, for example, for the word “abc”, it will create a tree who register “$”, “c$”,”bc$”,”abc$”, and with this tree, we can get all of the words with the substring searched.
+We can use the Ukkonen’s algorithm to implement it.